Research Interests: Microelectromechanical (MEMS) Circuits and Systems;

 Bridged Micromechanical Filters [BPN701]

-response toward better filter shape factor, sharper passband-to- stopband roll-off and better stopband rejection.
+the filter response toward better filter shape factor, sharper passband- to-stopband roll-off and better stopband rejection.